-It was the first time that I had dinner on Saigon river, and the experience was lovely.
+It was the first time that I had dinner on the Saigon river, and the experience was lovely.
 The staff was friendly and accommodating, and the buffet was delicious.

 Also, the live performance was fantastic with story-telling styles and different traditional dances and instruments.